Mehcanic/project-3-backend/README.md

 ## Challenges

 - This was my first project backend project using MongoDB, Mongoose and ExpressJS.
+- Making the addToBasket() controller for the user was big headache.

 ## Wins